vera-institute/ice-detention-trends/README.md

 ## `facility/`
 ### `FY20XX.csv`
-Facility-level population statistics for each day between October 1, 2008-March 30, 2020, including midnight population and 24-hour population.
+Facility-level population statistics for each day between October 1, 2008, and March 30, 2020, including midnight population and 24-hour population.
 To make file sizes more manageable, Vera split the data into separate .csv files by fiscal year (October 1 of the previous year through September 30 of a given year).
-FY2020 is a partial fiscal year covering October 1, 2019 - March 30, 2020.
+FY2020 is a partial fiscal year covering October 1, 2019, to March 30, 2020.

 | Variable                | Type      | Description                                                                                                                   |
 | ----------------------- | --------- | ----------------------------------------------------------------------------------------------------------------------------- |